Elections in China: Indirect elections

 People's Congresses of provinces (省), directly administered municipalities (直辖市), and cities divided into districts (设区的市) are indirectly elected by the People's Congress of the level immediately below.
-Governors, mayors, and heads of counties, districts, townships and towns are elected by the respective local People's Congresses.
-Presidents of people's courts and the regional prosecutors general of people's procuratorates are elected by the respective local People's Congresses above the county level.
+Governors, mayors, and heads of counties, districts, townships and towns are legally elected by the respective local People's Congresses.
+Presidents of people's courts and the regional prosecutors general of people's procuratorates are legally elected by the respective local People's Congresses above the county level.

 Local People's Governments

 The Local People's Congress at each administrative level—other than the village level in rural areas, which hold direct elections—elects candidates for executive positions at that level of government and the Chairmen/Chairwomen of their regional People's Congress Standing Committees.

 National People's Congress

 The National People's Congress (NPC) has 2,977 members, elected for five year terms.
-Deputies are elected (over a three-month period) by the people's congresses of the provinces of China, autonomous regions, municipalities directly under the Central Government, as well as by electoral college in the special administrative regions of Hong Kong and Macau, and by the armed forces which function as at-large electoral districts.
+Deputies are legally elected (over a three-month period) by the people's congresses of the provinces of China, autonomous regions, municipalities directly under the Central Government, as well as by electoral college in the special administrative regions of Hong Kong and Macau, and by the armed forces which function as at-large electoral districts.
 Generally, seats are apportioned to each electoral district in proportion to their population, though the system for apportioning seats for Hong Kong, Macau, Taiwan and the People's Liberation Army differ.
 No electoral district may be apportioned fewer than 15 seats in the NPC.

-The NPC elects and appoints the following personnel:
+The NPC legally elects and appoints the following personnel: